operator-framework/enhancements/enhancements/hybrid-helm-operator.md

 The hybrid Helm/Go operator is a Go-based operator with scaffolded/library code that makes its default configuration identical to a Helm-based operator.
 Rather than relying on a base image, as a Helm-based operator does, the code for the `helm-operator` binary will be scaffolded and the scaffolded Dockerfile will build it.

-Additionally, internally the `operator-sdk` will use the hybrid Helm/Go operator plugin to scaffold and build the base image that is distributed for Helm-based operators.
-This ensures that there will be no code drift, and that the stock behavior of the hybrid operator will match that of the Helm-based operator.
+For a time, there will be some code duplication between the operator-sdk and the helm-operator-plugins repository.
+Eventually, we will move the helm-operator plugin, binary, and base image out of the operator-sdk and into helm-operator-plugins, at which point the plugin will just be imported by the SDK.

 #### The Makefile